![]() |

 The farmworker communities that have sustained Salinas Valley for generations face a displacement that is social and cultural.
 Lisa R. Pruitt and Marta R. Vanegas have written about “urbanormativity,” which is the tendency for legal and policy frameworks to render rural populations invisible.
 Farmworkers in Salinas are doubly invisible: rural and immigrant, performing labor the nation depends on but does not want to see.

 This echoes what I wrote about in a previous post on AI data centers in rural Arizona.
-In both cases, Silicon Valley capital arrives in rural spaces to solve urban problems.
+In both cases, Silicon Valley capital arrives in rural spaces to solve what might be seen as urban problems.
 Data centers serve urban tech consumers, and harvesting robots serve urban grocery consumers.
-The costs fall on the rural communities that host the infrastructure.
+The costs (labor displacement and strained local resources) fall on the rural communities that host the infrastructure.

 The choice ahead

 Agricultural automation is probably inevitable.
 Some of these technologies could genuinely improve conditions for farmworkers.
-But the federal government that paused immigration raids in June, reversed course days later, cut guest worker wages in October, and admitted to “supply shock-induced food shortages” in a Federal Register filing has offered farmworker communities in places like Salinas exactly nothing in return.
+But the federal government that paused immigration raids in June, reversed course days later, cut guest worker wages in October, and admitted to “supply shock-induced food shortages” in a Federal Register filing has offered farmworker communities in places like Salinas no reason to believe help is on the way.